lino-framework/lino/docs/admin/install.rst

 ===============

 This page is work in progress.
-Don't hesitate to contact me if you get stucked.
+Don't hesitate to contact us (lino-users@googlegroups.com) if you get stucked or find documentation bugs.

 WARNING: Don't apply the instructions on this page without understanding what you are doing!

+.. contents:: Table of Contents
+   :depth: 2

 Software prerequisites
 ----------------------